life-itself/second-renaissance/content/templates/profile-documentation.md

 - representative image for the organization.
 Should include name/logo.
 Normally just take a standard screenshot of the home page.
 - format = filepath (save image in assets)
 ## sectors
-- what areas of activity is the actor skilled or specialised in?
+- what areas of activity is the actor skilled or specialised in? (select 1-3)
 	- Arts & Culture
 	- Economics & Business
 	- Education & Learning